ojadeyemi/hoopqueens/README.md

 ## 🗄️ Database (SQLite)

-- Data is stored in a local `boxscores.sqlite` file.
+- Data is stored in a local `hoopqueens.sqlite` file.
 - **SQLModel** is used as an ORM (built on SQLAlchemy).
 - You can query data using either **raw SQL** or **SQLModel**.